Coroner confirms Dunedin death linked to Covid vaccine

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Rory Nairn (26) died at the home he shared with his fiance Ashleigh Wilson on November 17 last year and a three-day coronial inquest into his death began last month.
+Rory Nairn, 26, of Dunedin, died at the home he shared with his fiancée Ashleigh Wilson on November 17 last year and a three-day coronial inquest into his death began last month.

-Coroner Sue Johnson has released an initial decision in which she confirmed the man had died of myocarditis, a rare heart condition, due to the Pfizer vaccine he had received 12 days before his death.
+Yesterday, Coroner Sue Johnson released an initial decision in which she confirmed the man had died of myocarditis, a heart condition, due to the Pfizer vaccine he had received 12 days before his death.

 She was still to consider the circumstances of Mr Nairn’s death, whether it could have been prevented and whether any recommendations or comments were required.

-“Given the public interest in whether or not Rory’s death was related to the Covid-19 vaccination he received on 5 November 2021, I consider it important to make public my findings as to the cause of Rory’s death as soon as I established it,” Ms Johnson explained in the decision, made public today.
+“Given the public interest in whether or not Rory’s death was related to the Covid-19 vaccination he received on 5 November 2021, I consider it important to make public my findings as to the cause of Rory’s death as soon as I established it,” Ms Johnson explained.

 The inquiry heard Ms Wilson and Mr Nairn had been out for breakfast to celebrate buying their dream home when he made an impromptu decision to get the jab.